jancurse/Website-Michael-Corsten/README.md

 Content in markdown...
 ```

-The `papers` field links to publications from `publikationen.json` using their IDs.
-Each publication has a short ID (visible in the JSON file) that you can reference.
-The build process validates that all referenced IDs exist.
+- `order` controls display order.
+Entries are sorted by order (lowest first) then alphabetically by title.
+Missing order means last.

-Create or edit these files to update content.
+- `papers` links to publications from `publikationen.json` by ID